Can a single man become a deacon and if so, what scripture says so? Can a woman be a deacon?

 The list of spiritual requirements that a person must satisfy to qualify as a deacon begins in 1 Timothy 3:8.

 Deacons likewise must be men of dignity, not double-tongued, or addicted to much wine or fond of sordid gain . . .
-(NASB) 1 Tim.
-3:8
+(NASB) 1 Timothy 3:8

-The Greek word for “deacon” is DIAKONOUS.
-It refers to one who “serves.”
-It comes from the root word “DIAKONOS.”
+The Greek word for “deacon” refers to one who “serves.”
+It comes from the root word diakonos.
 This person is a servant of the church under the direction of the elders.
-It is important to remember that the elders, who are also called overseers, have the responsibility for directing the affairs of the church (1 Tim.
-5:17; Heb.
-13:17; 1 Pet.
-5:1-2).
+It is important to remember that the elders, who are also called overseers, have the responsibility for directing the affairs of the church (1 Timothy 5:17; Hebrews 13:17; 1 Peter 5:1-2).
 So a deacon is one who serves the Lord Jesus by supporting the elders.
 God promises a special blessing to deacons who serve worthily,

 For those who have served well as deacons obtain for themselves a high standing and great confidence in the faith that is in Christ Jesus.
-(NASB) 1 Tim.
-3:13
+1 Timothy 3:13 (NASB)

-The Greek word DIAKONOUS in 1 Tim.
-3:8 is in the masculine gender.
+The Greek word diakonos in 1 Timothy 3:8 is in the masculine gender.
 Therefore, we should ask, “Are all deacons males?”

 The answer is found in two passages.
-The first one is 1 Tim.
-3:11 where we discover that there are female deacons.
+The first one is 1 Timothy 3:11 where we discover that there are female deacons.

 Women must likewise be dignified, not malicious gossips, but temperate, faithful in all things.
-(NASB) 1 Tim.
-3:11
+1 Timothy 3:11 (NASB)

-Some translations may assume that these are the wives of the deacons in verse 8, but the Greek word can mean either “wives” or “women.”
+Some translations may assume that these are the wives of the deacons in verse 8, but the Greek word in verse 8 can mean either “wives” or “women.”
 Therefore, the context must determine if wives or women are the focus.
 Further, it is important to notice that Romans 16:1 states that Phoebe was a female deacon.
-Since there is not a feminine form of DIAKONOS, the apostle Paul used the Greek word for women.
-It is also important to note that no qualifications are given for the wives of elders.
+Since there is not a feminine form of diakonos, the apostle Paul added “women” at the beginning of the sentence.
+Next, it is important to notice that no qualifications are given for the wives of elders.
 Why would the Holy Spirit give qualifications for the wives of deacons and not for the wives of elders?
 Surely, the qualifications for elders would be just as important, since elders lead the church.
 Therefore, we conclude that verse 11 refers to the office of deaconess.